neomacro/Magento-RefreshCache/README.md

 # NeoMacro Magento RefreshCache

-NeoMacro Magento RefreshCache is a simple extension which uses Magento Cron capabilities to automatically refresh all cache types in Magento every time cron runs.
+NeoMacro Magento RefreshCache is a simple extension which uses Magento Cron capabilities to automatically check for invalidated cache types in Magento and refresh them every time cron runs.

 You must have Magento Cron properly set or this extension will not work.